decaf-emu/decaf-emu/BUILDING.md

 Options interesting to developers:
 - DECAF_BUILD_TESTS - Build tests.
 - DECAF_BUILD_TOOLS - Build tools.
-- DECAF_BUILD_WUT_TESTS - Build tests which require [wut](https://github.com/decaf-emu/wut).
-- DECAF_DISABLE_GIT_VERSION - Disable generating a header with current git version (if you don't want commiting to trigger a change that you have to build)
+- DECAF_GIT_VERSION - Set this to OFF to disable generating a header with current git version to avoid rebuilding decaf_log.cpp when you do commits locally.
-- DECAF_ENABLE_PCH - Enable / disable pch (requires CMake v3.16)
+- DECAF_PCH - Enable / disable pch (requires CMake v3.16)
-- DECAF_JIT_ALLOW_PROFILING - Build with JIT profiling support.
+- DECAF_JIT_PROFILING - Build with JIT profiling support.
 - DECAF_VALGRIND - Build with Valgrind

+## Troubleshooting

+Often conan requires updating to the latest version to fix various issues, so if it is failing to install dependencies then be sure to `pip install --upgrade conan` / `brew upgrade conan` / update conan manually.